Ryan-B1yth/CLONE_stock_take_app/static/docs/TESTING.md

 ### Known bugs

 - Small CSS issue on the logged out homescreen where the green banner overflows the body.
 No content is lost and so has remained.

+- On really small screens, the grids / tables of user information can be a little hard to read.
+All sections of the table are scrollable so all the information can be accessed but it's not the cleanest looking interface.
+This would need to be addressed in further developement.

 ### Google Lighthouse
 - Google Chrome's DevTools Lighthouse: